jackblatch/OneStopShop/README.md

 ## One Stop Shop

-> **Info**
+> **Warning**
-> This app is a work in progress and uses new experimental technologies such as the Next 13 App Router and Drizzle ORM.
+> This app is a work in progress and shouldn't be considered production ready.
+It uses new technologies that are yet to be stable such as the Next 13 App Router with RSC's and Drizzle ORM.

 ### Running the app